 Once this period has been completed and there has been no legal challenges by any of the unsuccessful bidders an award letter can be issued to the successful bidder.
-A copy is included at Appendix 8.
 A suggested letter is available on the procurement page of the Intranet.

 A further letter should be issued to the unsuccessful bidders notifying them that the standstill has been completed and an award letter has been issued.
-A copy is included at Appendix 9.
 A suggested letter is available on the procurement page of the Intranet.
 By doing this, if the Council receives a legal challenge from an unsuccessful bidder, it reduces the time limit from 6 months to 30 days from the day after the date when the Council has awarded the successful bidder the contract.